ebrooly/pstnxsip/README.md

 # pstnxsip

-This project aims to implement an IP PBX with an FXO interface to PSTN analog line using a USB modem.
+This project aims to implement an IP PBX with an FXO interface to PSTN analog phone line using a USB modem.
 Those provide to call PSTN numbers from and to answer PSTN calls from VoIP client running on mobile phone.

+# Functions
+- PSTN-VoIP Gateway:
+User can use PSTN analog phone from a mobile phone.
+Requires two SIP accounts.
+Mobile phone SIP client application must support 'push'.
+- IP FXO:
+IP PBX can be configured to use this client's internal number as a trunk.
+(See Asterisk config files)
+- IVR or answering/recording machine:
+Actual code can record calls in the folder code runnig.
+For other functions, coding required.

 # Known Issues
 First, there is a few free VoIP client supports running in the background/lock screen after Apple and Google's mobile device power consumption policy change.
 Your VoIP client and VoIP provider must support push notification.